ferdinandmudjialim/HTB-writeups/Omni/HackTheBox - Omni Writeup.md

 5dbdce5569e2c4708617c0ce6e9bf11d
 ```

-These are the flags for each user, and this is where the journey ends for now.
+These are the flags for each user, and with that, the machine is officially pwned.

-## Vulnerability Assessment
-## Exploitation
-## Conclusions